 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow 120m east of White Hill Wood is a Bronze Age burial mound located in Dorset.
-The monument consists of a circular earthwork characteristic of bowl barrows, a common funerary monument type constructed during the Bronze Age across southern England.
-Such barrows typically contained inhumation or cremation burials, often accompanied by grave goods reflecting the status of the deceased.
-The site's survival and scheduling as a heritage monument reflects its archaeological importance as evidence of Bronze Age settlement patterns and mortuary practices in Dorset.
+Bowl barrow 120m east of White Hill Wood is a Bronze Age burial mound located in Dorset, England.
+The monument is a simple earthwork of bowl-like form, a common funerary structure of the Bronze Age period.
+Such barrows served as burial monuments for individuals or small groups and typically contained cremated or inhumed remains, often accompanied by grave goods.
+This example represents the type of ceremonial landscape features that characterise Bronze Age settlement patterns in Dorset.

 Bowl barrow 120m east of White Hill Wood is a scheduled monument protected by Historic England under reference 1013256.
 View the official record →

-Bowl barrow 120m east of White Hill Wood is a Bronze Age burial mound located in Dorset.
+Bowl barrow 120m east of White Hill Wood is a Bronze Age burial mound located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013256.

 Bowl barrow 120m east of White Hill Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013256.